Malcolm-Jamal Warner, actor who starred as Theo in ‘The Cosby Show,’ dead at 54

 As much as he honored playing Theo, Warner also worked hard to show how multifaceted he was, including being a Grammy-winning musician.

-He won best traditional R&B performance in 2015 for the song “Jesus Children.”
+He won best traditional R&B performance in 2015 for the song “Jesus Children,” a Stevie Wonder cover Warner performed with the Robert Glasper Experiment.
 He was also nominated for a Grammy in 2023 for best spoken word poetry album.

 Warner spoke with CNN in 2017 about his music and becoming a father.